cpt-waffle/lhl-lectures/w01d04-Callbacks/demos/NOTES.md

 ---- Agenda ----
-- QA
+- Q and A
 - Review (what are functions?)
+- Callbacks
 - Arrow Notation Functions
-- Callbacks
 BREAK
 - MORE CALLBACKS